What is an Automotive Engineering Technician?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Automotive Engineering Technicians:

 - Autodesk AutoCAD Mechanical

-What work experience do I need to become an Automotive Engineering Technician?
+What education or degrees do I need to become an Automotive Engineering Technician?

 Automotive Engineering Technicians work in the following industries:

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|